 Tailored for success

 The launch of a new England shirt in 2009 marked something truly special from Umbro, with a revolutionary design inspired by the tailoring history of the brand.
-A smart, simple design that was also technically innovative, it marked the start of a period collaborating with the British designer Aitor Throup, who also worked on the Archive Research Project - a capsule collection inspired by iconic pieces in the Umbro archive.
+A smart, simple design that was also technically innovative, it marked the start of a period where Umbro took inspiration from our history to create new, exciting designs such as the Archive Research Project - a capsule collection inspired by iconic pieces in the Umbro archive.

 Michael Owen wins Ballon d'Or